 Module APM02A2 Introduction to Differential Equations NQF Level 6 Credits 20 Presentation Semester 1 Prerequisites APM01B1 or APMA1B1 and MAT01A1 or MAT3EA1 or ASMA1A1 - or MATENA1 and MAT01B1 or ASMA1B1 or MATENB1 Purpose The central theme in Applied Mathematics is that of mathematical modelling.
 Continuous phenomena are often modelled via differential equations.
-The purpose of this module is to teach analytical and formal methods of solution for a variety of differential equations, predominantly linear.
+The purpose of this module is to teach applications and formal mathematical and formal mathematical for a variety of differential analytical and formal methods of solution for a variety of differential equations, predominantly linear.